The men from Eritrea

 Over the years that I knew Tina, I’d had a nebulous notion slowly forming that began to gel as a theory after I got sober.
 It seemed like she became quickly and easily infatuated with other men.
 I may have just been an infatuation to her as well because I couldn’t imagine treating the feelings of someone you truly love with such contemptuous disregard.

-A couple weeks ago, I saw Abraham at the airport.
+About a year after my relationship with Tina ended for the last time, I saw Abraham at the airport.
 I called out his name to greet him, but he walked right by like he didn’t see or recognize me.